dominikpanzer/cacamber-BDD-for-ABAP/README.md

 cl_abap_unit_assert=>assert_equals(  exp = 66 act = discount ).
 ENDMETHOD
 ```
 The `given ... when ... then` comments are not very helpful.
 Also the individual parts of the test are not reusable.
-And the whole test is not very domain-centric compared to the scenario the business defined.
+And the whole test is not very domain-centric compared to the scenario the business actually defined.

 So some people wanted to do better and started writing their tests like this: